 After last weeks sugar explosion here at Pass the Sushi and my smorgasbord of ham and mac and cheese yesterday, I felt like I owe it to my self (and my cholesterol level) to try to make something healthy.
 Shock and awe from anyone who knows me, I know.
 But really, we were a little on the wild and crazy side, so now its time to make nice with those new pair of jeans – just in time for warmer weather.
 Cuz Lord knows that bikini is out of the question.

-I saw these lettuce wraps on the Novice Chef blog and new I had to try them.
-I wanted to serve these with rice just to break things up a little, but for the two of us and our head of lettuce, this was enough; no rice needed.
+I saw these Asian-spiced turkey lettuce wraps on The Novice Chef and knew I had to try them.
+I wanted to serve these with rice, just to break things up a little, but for the two of us and our head of lettuce, this was enough; no rice needed.

 From The Novice Chef

 - 1 lb extra lean ground turkey (or any other ground meat)

 - 2 large stalks lemongrass-tender pale inner core only, minced